zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 torch.onnx.export(inception,torch.randn(1,3,299,299), "inceptioni1.onnx")
 ```

-This will create inceptioni1.onnx, which can be imported in MIGraphX using C++ or Python API.
+This will create `inceptioni1.onnx`, which can be imported in MIGraphX using C++ or Python API.

 ### MIGraphX Python API

 Follow these steps:

-1. To import the migraphx module in Python script, set PYTHONPATH to migraphx libs installation.
+1. To import the MIGraphX module in Python script, set `PYTHONPATH` to the MIGraphX libraries installation.
 If binaries are installed using steps mentioned in [Option 1: Installing Binaries](#option-1-installing-binaries), perform the following action:

     ```py
     export PYTHONPATH=$PYTHONPATH:/opt/rocm/
     ```

 2. The following script shows the usage of Python API to import the ONNX model, compile it, and run inference on it.
-Set LD_LIBRARY_PATH to /opt/rocm/ if required.
+Set `LD_LIBRARY_PATH` to `/opt/rocm/` if required.

     ```py
     # import migraphx and numpy